 What one thing would you change to help more companies go further, faster, towards sustainable business?

-I would change regulatory incentives to help companies go further, faster, and with more support, towards sustainable business.
+I would change regulatory incentives to help companies go further, faster, and with more support, toward sustainable business.